StimulCross/nestjs-lru-cache/README.md

 Some options listed below override similar [options](#cached-options) in the decorator.
 If they are not specified here, the decorator options will be used.

 -   `returnCached` - Whether to return the cached value.
 If set to `false`, the original method will be called even if the cached result is available in the cache.
 The new value replaces the cached one as usual.
 Defaults to `true`.
--   `useSharedCache` - Whether a specific method call should use the shared cache across multiple class instances, even if [@Cacheable](#cacheable) decorator has been applied to the class.
+-   `useSharedCache` - Whether a specific method call should use the shared cache across multiple class instances, even if [@IsolatedCache](#isolatedcache) decorator has been applied to the class.
 Defaults to the value specified in the [@Cached decorator options](#cached-options).
 -   `ttl` - Max time to live for entries before they are considered stale.
 -   `size` - The size of entry to add.
 Prevents calling the `sizeCalculation` function and just use the specified number if it is a positive integer.
 -   `sizeCalculation` - Function used to calculate the size of stored entries.
 If you're storing strings or buffers, then you probably want to do something like `n => n.length`.
 The entry is passed as the first argument, and the key is passed as the second argument.